Privacy Premium: Facebook is Instagram paid versions

 Europe's War Against Big Tech

 The European Union has taken an aggressive stance against the invasion of user privacy by tech giants like Meta.
-Legal action was frequent and severe.
+Legal action has been frequent and severe.
 Earlier this year, the EU fined Meta a staggering €390 million for forcing users to accept personalized ads.
-A month later, a further fine of 1.2 billion euros was imposed.
-With this backdrop, it is no surprise that Meta is seeking alternative revenue streams and more compliant business practices within the EU.
+A month later, a further €1.2 billion fine was imposed.
+Against this backdrop, it's not surprising that Meta is seeking alternative revenue streams and more compliant business practices within the EU.

 The Digital Service Act: A Turning Point